Hadronic Spectra from Deformed AdS Backgrounds: Hadronic spectra for baryons

 \section{Hadronic spectra for baryons}

-Within the quark model constituent baryons are particles with semi integer spin formed by a bound state of three valence quarks.
-Of course, here, we are disregarding more complex states of baryons composed by three quarks added to any number of quark and antiquark pairs, as for instance, in pentaquark states $(qqqq\bar{q})$.
-In this sense, one can use the following description for baryons, so that:
+Within the quark model, constituent baryons are particles with a semi integer spin formed by a bound state of three valence quarks.
+In this study, we disregard states of baryons with higher complexity, composed of three quarks added to any number of quark and antiquark pairs, e.g., pentaquark states $(qqqq\bar{q})$.
+Hence, we use the following description for baryons, such that:

 The three colors are represented by an $SU(3)$ singlet, without dynamics and completely antisymmetric.
-The spatial wave function is related to $O(6)$ and the spin-flavor wave function is related to the $SU(6)$.
-For a review in baryon physics one can see for instance \cite{Klempt:2009pi, Klempt:2002cu}.
-Here, in this work we are interested in light baryons composed by $u$ and $d$ quarks with spin 1/2 and also with higher spins (3/2 and 5/2).
+The spatial wave function is related to $O(6)$, and the spin-flavor wave function is related to $SU(6)$.
+A review on baryon physics is provided in Refs. \cite{Klempt:2009pi, Klempt:2002cu}.
+In this study we are interested in light baryons composed of $u$ and $d$ quarks with a spin of 1/2 and with higher spins (3/2 and 5/2).

-Within the holographic description of baryons are dual to the massive spinor fields in $AdS_5$.
-Then let us start our discussion from the free spinor field action without surface terms \cite{Henningson:1998cd, Mueck:1998iz, Abidin:2009hr, Gao:2010qk}:
+Within the holographic description, baryons are dual to the massive spinor fields in $AdS_5$.
+We start our discussion from the free spinor field action without surface terms \cite{Henningson:1998cd, Mueck:1998iz, Abidin:2009hr, Gao:2010qk}:

-One can note that we disregarded the hypersphere $S^5$ since for our purposes the spinor field does not depend on these coordinates.
-Besides, in the action \eqref{acaofermions}, $g$ is the determinant of the metric of the deformed $AdS_5$ space, given by \eqref{gs}.
+We disregarded the hypersphere $S^5$, as for our purposes, the spinor field does not depend on these coordinates.
+Further, in the action \eqref{acaofermions}, $g$ is the determinant of the metric of the deformed $AdS_5$ space, given by Eq. \eqref{gs}.

-Once we are dealing with fermions in a curved space, one needs to construct a local Lorentz frame or a vielbein.
-In order to clarify our notation, we will use $a, b, c$ to denote indexes in flat space, and $m, n, p, q$ to denote indexes in curved space (deformed $AdS_5$ space).
-In addition, the Greek indexes $\mu, \nu$ are defined in Minkowski space.
-Then, a useful choice is:
+As we deal with fermions in a curved space, we need to construct a local Lorentz frame or a vielbein.
+To simplify our notation, we will use $a, b, c$ to denote indexes in flat space, and $m, n, p, q$ to denote indexes in curved space (deformed $AdS_5$ space).
+The Greek indexes $\mu, \nu$ are defined in the Minkowski space.
+Thus, a useful choice is:

 The Levi-Civita connection is defined as:

 The corresponding spin connection $\omega^{\mu \nu}_{m}$, is given by: